-The NASUWT rejected the TPS Proposed Final Agreement (PFA) in March 2012.
+The NASUWT rejected the Teachers' Pensions Scheme Proposed Final Agreement (TPS PFA), which the UK Government first adopted for the England and Wales TPS, and has now been adopted by the Northern Ireland Executive.
 Some other unions, however, agreed to an average employee pension contribution of 9.6%, which the NASUWT demonstrated was unjustifiable and has consistently opposed.
-The agreement of these unions, representing less than 10% of the teaching profession, gave the Government the opportunity it needed to continue to attack teachers' pensions and to worsen the provisions.
+The agreement of these unions, representing less than 10% of the teaching profession in England and Wales, gave the UK Government the opportunity it needed to continue to attack teachers' pensions and to worsen pension provisions.

 Once the unacceptable figure of an average 9.6% employee pension contribution was set by the TPS PFA, the NASUWT argued vigorously for tiering of contributions, with the most progressive structure possible, in order to give some protection to the lowest-paid teachers.
 The NASUWT also argued that pension contributions should be paid on the basis of actual, rather than full-time equivalent (FTE) salaries, for the same reason.
-The NASUWT has achieved these objectives in the TPS employee contribution structure from 2015-2019:

-Annual salary for the financial year 2015-16 rate Employee's contribution
+Annual salary for the financial year 2015-16 Employee's contribution rate

 £0 - £25,999 7.4%

 £26,000 - £34,999 8.6%

 £35,000 - £41,499 9.6%

 £41,500 - £54,999 10.2%

 £55,000 - £74,999 11.3%

 greater than £75,000 11.7%